Sustainable Clothing Sourcing and Manufacturing in Vietnam // How to find Ethical and Eco-friendly Garment Manufacturers

 What Are Some Brands That Manufacture Clothing In Vietnam Using Sustainable Methods?

-The sustainability movement has been gaining traction worldwide, and many brands are transitioning to more ethical and eco-friendly practices.
-Vietnam, known for its skilled labor and competitive manufacturing costs, has become a hotspot for sustainable clothing production.
+The sustainability movement has been gaining momentum worldwide, and many brands are transitioning to more ethical and environmentally friendly practices.
+Vietnam, renowned for its skilled labor and competitive manufacturing costs, has emerged as a hub for sustainable clothing production.
 Here are some brands based in or having significant manufacturing operations in Vietnam, contributing to the sustainable clothing movement:

 EILEEN FISHER: